MathiasRenner/optimize-ubuntu/README.md

 ## Tasks for Optimization

 **NB!
-If the tasks are not applied improperly, it can cause problems!
+If the tasks are applied improperly, it can cause problems!
 Use at your own risk.**

 ### 1. Preparation

-- Data migration required?
+- Identify if any data migration is required
-- Identify number of users and request their passwords (to be changed later)
+- Identify number of users and request their passwords (passwords will be changed in the last task)
-- Identify important software for user
+- Identify important software to users
-- Desired level of security: storage encryption, password manager, VPN, browser fingerprint etc.
+- Identify desired level of security: storage encryption, password manager, VPN, browser fingerprint etc.

 ### 2. Create backup as RAW diskimage